mpoffald/sharpy/docs/examples.rst

 Hosted Updates
 ==============

-GetCheddar has a "hosted" solution that allows you to get up and running quickly.
-This solution allows you to direct the customer to a GetCheddar-hosted site to sign up.
+Cheddar has a "hosted" solution that allows you to get up and running quickly.
+This solution allows you to direct the customer to a Cheddar-hosted site to sign up.
 Once signed up, you need to be able to send the customer back to the correct account to modify their subscriptions.
-To do this, you need to calculate a GetCheddar key for the account.
+To do this, you need to calculate a Cheddar key for the account.

 .. code:: python